Skip to content

 Complex migration (multiple flows sending different designs)

-If you previously used multiple flow trigger URLs to send different postcards based on different events, you'll need to update your webhook setup to use custom fields for differentiation:
+If you previously used multiple flow trigger URLs to send different postcards based on different events, you'll need to update your setup to use custom fields for differentiation:

 2. Create a separate segment in PostPilot for each event type, filtering by the corresponding custom field value